What is Full-Funnel Attribution? How Do You Set It Up?

 Marketing attribution is an analytical approach to allocating credits to different touchpoints and elements that provoke a prospect to take an action — usually making a purchase.
 To simplify, marketing attribution is a process that helps marketers understand what marketing tactics or elements had the most impactful contribution in turning a lead into a paying customer.

 This is where marketing attribution takes center stage.
-By harnessing the right attribution model, you’ll better understand which marketing efforts, channels, and content pieces are working more efficiently.
-And these insights will further help you double down on that marketing approach, streamline the budget allocation and eliminate unnecessary marketing tactics and resources.
+Harnessing the right attribution model will help you better understand which marketing efforts, channels, and content pieces are working more efficiently.
+Moreover, these insights can further help you double down on that marketing approach, streamline the budget allocation and eliminate unnecessary marketing resources.

 What Is Full-Funnel Attribution, and How Does It Work?